 MINT Bewegt Nachhaltig

-Welcome to the student laboratory "MINT Bewegt Nachhaltig" (engl.
-STEM Moves Sustainability) at Karlsruher Institut of Technology (KIT) – a unique extracurricular educational program that combines education for sustainable development (ESD) with the fascinating STEM subjects (Science, Technology, Engineering and Mathematics) and sports.
-Our learning lab's mission is to raise awareness for sustainable thinking and action.
-We aim to support students in developing the necessary skills to actively shape their own future and that of society.
-At the same time, we highlight the relevance of technology and science for sustainable development and spark interest in these exciting fields.
+Welcome to “MINT Bewegt Nachhaltig” (engl.
+STEM Moves Sustainability), a student laboratory at Karlsruhe Institute of Technology (KIT) - a unique extracurricular educational program that combines education for sustainable development (ESD) with the fascinating STEM subjects (science, technology, engineering, mathematics) and sport.
+The mission of our learning lab is to raise awareness of sustainable thinking and action.
+We want to support students in (further) developing the skills they need to actively shape their own future and that of society.
+At the same time, we highlight the relevance of technology and science for sustainable development and arouse interest in these exciting subject areas.

 Our vision is based on the “Bicycle Model for Climate Education” by Cantell and colleagues (2019), which visualizes learning processes as parts of a bicycle.
 We have used the visualization and metaphors of the model and adapted them with the terms marked in red.
 The interpretations of the individual components are based on our vision of the student labs.

-- Pedals (action): Action is a central aspect.
-The pedals and chains symbolize practical action, which is driven by knowledge and motivation.
-Without concrete action, knowledge remains ineffective.
-Pupils actively explore aspects of sustainability at various themed stations.
+- Pedals (action): The pedals and chains symbolize practical action driven by knowledge and motivation.
+Without concrete actions, knowledge remains ineffective.
+This is why pupils actively explore different areas of sustainability - especially ecology - through experiments, games and puzzles.
 They use their STEM knowledge to explore real-life, sustainable solutions and deepen their skills in a practical context.

-- Saddle (motivation): The saddle stands for motivation and participation, which are crucial to get the bike moving.
+- Saddle (motivation and participation): The saddle stands for motivation and participation, which are crucial to get the bike moving.
 That's why our stations use experiments, puzzles and playful approaches to arouse interest and motivation to engage with STEM and ESD topics.

 - Steering wheel (future orientation): The steering wheel represents the ability to look into the future and make decisions.
 We allow students to reflect on what they have learned and adapt their future actions accordingly in order to contribute to a sustainable society.

-- Brakes (barriers to action): The brakes symbolize obstacles that can hinder action.
+- Brakes (operational barriers): The brakes symbolize obstacles that can hinder action.
 However, understanding these barriers helps to overcome them.
 For this reason, students deal with topics that make sustainable action more difficult (e.g. extraction of raw materials for cell phone production) and look for practicable solutions.

-- Lamp (emotions and hope): The lamp stands for hope and emotions.
+- Lamp (hope and emotions): The lamp stands for hope and emotions.
 Climate change often arouses strong negative emotions such as fear or guilt.
 These feelings must be acknowledged in order to promote hope and constructive action.
 We therefore focus on positive emotions and hope as we shape a sustainable future together and strengthen the belief in change.

 As discussed and recommended by the authors of the model, we are adapting the model to the needs of our practical educational work and are therefore adding two further elements: